 This open collector output is activated during audio playback, capable of sinking up to 100 mA of current.
 This output can be used to turn on an external relay/solenoid that further controls devices such as motors and lamps.
-The busy output is not available when the system is configured for the Battery Mode.

 Volume Knob